fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/2/text.md

 ```

+**Note:** Final code was already cloned from github for this scenario.
+You can just understand the application design and run it using the instructions.

-The following is the content of Listing 4.2, the Kioto Gradle build file:
+The following content is of the Kioto Gradle build file:

 ```
 apply plugin: 'java'